yatesco/seafile-docs/deploy/https_with_nginx.md

 # Enabling Https with Nginx

-Here we use self-signed SSL digital certificate for free.
+Here we use self-signed SSL certificate.
 If you use a paid ssl certificate from some authority, just skip the first step.

-### Generate SSL digital certificate with OpenSSL
+### Generate SSL certificate with OpenSSL
 ```bash
     openssl genrsa -out privkey.pem 2048
     openssl req -new -x509 -key privkey.pem -out cacert.pem -days 1095
 ```

 If you're using a custom CA to sign your SSL certificate, you have to enable certificate revocation list (CRL) in your certificate.
 Otherwise http syncing on Windows client may not work.
-See [this thread](https://forum.seafile-server.org/t/https-syncing-on-windows-machine-using-custom-ca/898) for more information.
+See [this thread](https://forum.seafile.de/t/https-syncing-on-windows-machine-using-custom-ca/898) for more information.

 ### Enable SSL module of Nginx (optional)
 If your Nginx does not support SSL, you need to recompile it, the commands are as follows: